digibib/kohadevbox/README.md

 * A clone of the official Koha Git repo
 * A gitified Koha instance, running off the repo
 * A remote for your own repo on e.g. GitHub
+* Git bz set up and ready to use

 See the TODO section for more to come.